Frequently Asked Questions

 Can I negotiate my tax lien payoff amount at a discount?

-No, FIG is not able to satisfy or redeem any delinquent tax lien fully unless full payment has been received including principal face amount, accrued interest, penalty, and any other associated costs and fees.
+No, FIG is not able to satisfy or redeem any delinquent tax lien fully unless full payment has been received including the principal face amount, accrued interest, penalty, and any other associated costs and fees.

 What happens after I pay off my delinquent tax lien?